canonical/kafka-k8s-operator/docs/how-to/cluster/migrate.md

 When the `data-integrator` charm relates to a `kafka` application on the `kafka_client` relation interface, passing `extra-user-roles=admin`, a new user with `super.user` permissions will be created on that cluster, with the charm passing back the credentials and broker addresses in the relation data to the `data-integrator`.

-Charmed Apache Kafka Connect also needs to be related to the `kafka` application to be granted permissions and endpoints to connect to Charmed Apache Kafka:
+Kafka Connect also needs to be related to the `kafka` application to be granted permissions and endpoints to connect to Charmed Apache Kafka K8s:

 ```bash
 juju integrate kafka-connect kafka
 ```

 As we will need full access to both Kafka clusters, we will use credentials provided to the `data-integrator`.
-Get the SASL credentials to connect to the target Charmed Apache Kafka cluster:
+Get the SASL credentials to connect to the target Apache Kafka cluster:

 ```bash
 SECRET=juju show-unit data-integrator/0 --format yaml | yq -r '.. | ."secret-user"? // empty' | grep -oP "[^\/]*$"